-Emmeline Clein is a writer.
-Her first book, Dead Weight, is out now from Knopf.
-Order a copy here.
-It is available from Picador in the United Kingdom.
-Her chapbook, Toxic, was published by Choo Choo Press in 2022.
-Her writing has appeared in The Paris Review, The Nation, The Yale Review, and The New York Times Magazine, among other publications.
+Emmeline Clein is the author of Dead Weight: Essays on Hunger & Harm (Knopf US, Picador UK).
+Her chapbook, Toxic, was published by Choo Choo Press.
+Her writing has appeared in The Paris Review, The Nation, The Yale Review, The Washington Post, and The New York Times Magazine, among other publications.
+She is an editor at Triangle House Review.
+She teaches writing at Columbia University.

 Write her an email